 Highway 190 "ends" at the Quaking Aspen camping area.
 However, pavement continues southward, becoming the Western Divide Hwy, or "Mountain 107".

 Here the road has a lot of sweepers and even some straight sections, resembling nothing so much as a two lane freeway through the Sequoia forest.
-The Ponderosa Lodge is the mid-point of the Western Divide Highway portion, with a small general store and tavern.
+The Ponderosa Lodge is the mid-point of the Western Divide Highway portion, with a small general store and tavern. (no gas)

 Continuing south through the giant trees, you eventually arrive at a "T" intersection; turn right on Mountain-56/Hot Springs Dr and about 39 miles later via Pine Flat and California Hot Springs you’ll be in Fountain Springs to Ducor back at Highway 65 to create the perfect loop.
 Going left will take you through the Sherman Pass and further east to Kennedy Meadows, and to Highway 395.
 Or, you can opt to go down the Kern River and end up in the Lake Isabella area.